 The interest rate for the RSF Social Investment Fund (SIF) is determined and adjusted by RSF on a quarterly basis.
 This decision is informed by the community of SIF stakeholders – borrowers, investors, and RSF staff – at our Quarterly Pricing Meetings.
 The feedback provided at the meetings is the basis of decision-making for the Social Investment Fund (SIF) Pricing Committee, which also considers current market rates and macroeconomic conditions.
 The aim of this approach is to further incorporate the principles of associative economics into our lending process whereby investors and borrowers agree on a mutually beneficial rate that reflects the needs of the entire community.

 Pricing meeting locations are determined by how many borrowers and investors we have in a city or region.
 Meetings have taken place in: the San Francisco Bay Area; Philadelphia; New York; Los Angeles; Santa Fe; Anaheim; Burlington, VT; and Portland, OR.

-The next pricing meeting is scheduled for December 9, 2014 in San Francisco, CA.
+The next pricing meeting is scheduled for March 10, 2015 in Brooklyn, NY.

 The current rate for RSF Prime is 4.50%.

 - Printed from http://rsfsocialfinance.org/rsf-prime/